Copper Hills High School: Academics

 Copper Hills offers concurrent enrollment classes at the school via Salt Lake Community College.
 Students attend the college-level classes at Copper Hills for either a quarter, semester, or full year (depending on the class).
 Credit is received based on overall grade performance and, in most cases, a cumulative exam of the information learned in the class.
 Additionally, Copper Hills offers nationwide Advanced Placement (AP) classes to its students.

-Copper Hills offers clubs and extracurricular activities including American Sign Language, Future Farmers of America, Cheerleading, Dance, Debate, DECA/FBLA, Drama, D&D Club, French Club, Chasms literary magazine, Yearbook, FCCLA, Social Ballroom Dance, TV Broadcasting, Student Government, Band, National Honors Society, Newspaper, Skills USA/VICA, Spanish language Club, Technology Student Association, and Science Club.

 Starting in the 2006–2007 school year, the school required students to take "Partner Adults With Students" (PAWS).
 PAWS was a mandatory 30-minute class taken every Wednesday where students discussed concerns an issues with their teachers, who would provide further instruction on a provided topic.

 Starting in the 2007–2008 school year, Copper Hills included five academies within the school: Business and Information Technology, Performing Arts/Crafts, Industry/Mathematics and Science, English/Social Studies, and Athletics.
 All students were required to choose an academy.
 The school grouped students of the same academy to take classes geared toward that particular academy.
 The high school no longer has these academies.